ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/PV-Switching.md

 This was originally done in IBEX by maintaining a PVAddressBook class that kept a map of all PV-connected observables that had been registered with it and reset their prefixes when the instrument was changed.
 This created a number of issues:

-* Some PVs might not need to be switched (e.g. the beamstatus), this was solved by bypassing the PVAddressBook and creating PVs in other plugins
+* Some PVs might not need to be switched (e.g. the beam status), this was solved by bypassing the `PVAddressBook` and creating PVs in other plugins

 * There was no way to remove PVs from this address book, which led to an ever increasing map, and subsequent channel access connection attempts, when configurations or instruments were changed